P4ALLcerthiti/WebHapticModule/README.md

 A complete example showing how the P4A WebHapticModule can be used to add a 3D scene with haptic feedback in a preferred web page/application can be found [here](https://github.com/P4ALLcerthiti/WebHapticModule/tree/master/TestApp).

 More specifically, you need to:

-a) Create a JSON file like [this](https://github.com/P4ALLcerthiti/WebHapticModule/tree/master/TestApp/config.json) describing the 3D scene to be added.
+a) Create a [JSON file](https://github.com/P4ALLcerthiti/WebHapticModule/tree/master/TestApp/config.json) describing the 3D scene to be added.

-b) Create a .jnlp file like [this](https://github.com/P4ALLcerthiti/WebHapticModule/blob/master/TestApp/launch.jnlp) describing the location of the ["P4AllHapticModuleApplet"](https://github.com/P4ALLcerthiti/WebHapticModule/blob/master/TestApp/launch.jnlp#L17) to be loaded, the location of the [various dependencies](https://github.com/P4ALLcerthiti/WebHapticModule/blob/master/TestApp/launch.jnlp#L19-L22), as well as the location of the [JSON file describing the 3D scene](https://github.com/P4ALLcerthiti/WebHapticModule/blob/master/TestApp/launch.jnlp#L24) to be loaded.
+b) Create a [.jnlp file](https://github.com/P4ALLcerthiti/WebHapticModule/blob/master/TestApp/launch.jnlp) describing:
+- the location of the ["P4AllHapticModuleApplet"](https://github.com/P4ALLcerthiti/WebHapticModule/blob/master/TestApp/launch.jnlp#L17) to be loaded,
+- the location of the [various dependencies](https://github.com/P4ALLcerthiti/WebHapticModule/blob/master/TestApp/launch.jnlp#L19-L22),
+- as well as the location of the [JSON file describing the 3D scene](https://github.com/P4ALLcerthiti/WebHapticModule/blob/master/TestApp/launch.jnlp#L24) to be loaded.

+c) Add an [<APPLET> tag](https://github.com/P4ALLcerthiti/WebHapticModule/blob/master/TestApp/launch.html#L9-L15) in the HTML code of your web page/application where you prefer to add the corresponding 3D scene.

 ### Troubleshooting
-jar signing...
+#### Possible problem:
+One common problem that you may encounter concerns an exception saying "JAR resources in JNLP file are not signed by the same certificate".

+####Solution:
+You need to create your own certificate using the [keytool](https://docs.oracle.com/javase/6/docs/technotes/tools/solaris/keytool.html) command interface and then to sign all the .jar files (the [P4AllHapticModuleApplet.jar](https://github.com/P4ALLcerthiti/WebHapticModule/blob/master/TestApp/P4AllHapticModuleApplet.jar) and all the [dependencies](https://github.com/P4ALLcerthiti/WebHapticModule/tree/master/TestApp/lib)).

 ### Funding Acknowledgement